FollyMaddy/retropieXstation/README.md

 This program only works if RetroPie is installed on your computer.

 Also make sure you have installed the desired python-modules.

+Install th `tk` module if needed.

+Metadata has been added for running with `uv` and will automatically download `tk`.

 #